-Once again our SEO analysts have been scouring the web to bring you some great informative posts in the world of search engine optimisation, search and online marketing in general.
-This week’s roundups includes; How To Integrate SEO Into Your Business, 5 SEO Tips For Maximising Facebook Visibility, How Rapid Growth in Mobile Technology & HTML 5 will Impact Video and Learn from your competition.
+Once again our SEO analysts have been scouring the web to bring you some great informative posts in the world of search and online marketing in general.
+This week’s roundups include: How To Integrate SEO Into Your Business, 5 SEO Tips For Maximising Facebook Visibility, How Rapid Growth in Mobile Technology & HTML 5 will Impact Video and Learn from your competition.

 - If you have an ecommerce websiteAdd friendly reminders (otherwise known as calls to action) to link to your site in your thank you emails

 - Keep key phrase research in mind when naming both product categories and products themselves

 - Motivate your content writers with analytics so that they get excited about writing content which gets lots of page views/SEO traffic

 - Engage in the local community (get links)

 - If you have UGC on your site